dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-api.md

 <Lightbox src="/img/api-access-profile.png" title="API Access" />

 #### Service API token
+Service Account API tokens are currently available in a beta for dbt Cloud Enterprise customers.
+To request access to the Service Account API token preview, please contact support in-app or by emailing support@getdbt.com.

-To enable this for your account, you will need to contact Support via Intercom or support@getdbt.com.
-Once it is enabled, you can create these tokens by going to Account Settings > Service Tokens.
+Once enabled, you can manage Service Account API Tokens from the Account Settings > Service Tokens page within dbt Cloud.

 <LoomVideo id="/55eb660a52bf4417b1274c6a55796cda" />